Who can submit a nomination?

 Here are a few:

-2. A class preference and teacher appreciation day nomination survey.
-All our courses will be posted on our website.
-We also encourage scholars to nominate a teacher for MSA’s annual Teacher Appreciation Day.
+- Encourage them to nominate a teacher for Teacher Appreciation Day.
 This is a special day during the academy that we invite teachers who have made an impact on our students to come and spend the evening with their scholar.
 Your student will have an opportunity to nominate a teacher before the academy begins.
 Invitations to teachers for this event will go out in May before the Academy.

 What is the fee for students to attend MSA?